About Analytics views

 A set of default Analytics views are provided.
 The default views and are immediately accessible from Power BI.
 The view you select determines the set of records, fields, and history that is pulled into Power BI.

 Here we show the default views created for a project based on the Agile process.
-To learn how to open this view in your web portal, see Manage Analytics views.
+For more information, see Manage Analytics views.

 The labels you see for the list of default Analytics views will differ depending on the process that was chosen when creating your team project—Basic, Agile, Scrum, or CMMI.
 However, the basic functionality available to you remains the same unless explicitly mentioned.